MontiCore/monticore/docs/BestPractices-CLI.md

 * The generated JAR can be found in 'target/libs'

 **Example:**
-For a language projekt `MyLang` we have to implement the `MyLangTool.java` located in the package `de.monticore`.
+For a language project `MyLang` we have to implement the `MyLangTool.java` located in the package `de.monticore`.
 This automatically generates the executable JAR `MCMyLang.jar`